 Lake Tahoe is the second deepest lake in the United States (after Crater Lake in Oregon) and before Lake Chelan in Washington.
-Sasha and I visited in August and unfortunately experienced some of the thick smoke from all the summer California wildfires.
+My husband and I visited in August and unfortunately experienced some of the thick smoke from all the summer California wildfires.
 Despite the smoky air, we got lucky with a few clear days where the lake shone like a freshly polished emerald.

 Lake Tahoe is split up into two main sections: South Lake Tahoe and North Lake Tahoe.
 Each has its own beach/lake vibe with restaurants, shops and great scenic viewpoints.
 Lake Tahoe is beautiful anytime of year; in summer you’ll have sunny days of lake life, and in winter it turns into a ski resort!
 While there is an endless list of things to do in Lake Tahoe, I’ll list ten fun things to do in Lake Tahoe below, including where to eat in Lake Tahoe!

 10 Fun Things To Do in Lake Tahoe

 - Visit Secret Cove (clothing optional beach)

 - Hike the Rubicon Trail to Vikingsholm Castle and Emerald Bay